RileyMeta/RyOS/README.md

 # RyOS
-A simple x86 Operating System writte in Assembly and C
+A simple x86 Operating System written in Assembly and C